 For each of 100 quartets, subjects indicated whether they preferred SS or LL.
-These 100 quartets were randomly drawn from a standard pool of 33,600 unique quartets.
+These 100 quartets were randomly drawn from a pool of 40,800 unique quartets.
 All subjects were given the same set of quartets, although the order of presentation was randomized per subject.
-The standard pool was constructed as a Cartesian product of eligible SS rewards, SS delays, LL rewards, and LL delays.
+The pool was constructed as a Cartesian product of eligible SS rewards, SS delays, LL rewards, and LL delays.

-- Delays took the following values: 1, 2, 3, 4, 5, and 10 days; 1, 2, 3, and 6 weeks; and 1, 2, 3, and 4 months.1 A week was modeled as 7 days and a month was modeled as 30.4375 days, although all delays were displayed to subjects in the units shown here.
+- Delays took the following values: 1, 2, 3, 4, 5, and 10 days; 1, 2, 3, 6, and 8 weeks; and 1, 2, 3, and 4 months.
+A week was modeled as 7 days and a month was modeled as 30.4375 days, although all delays were displayed to subjects in the units shown here.
 For SS delays only, the value of 0 (displayed as "today") was also used.
 LL delays were constrained to be strictly greater than SS delays.

 - SS rewards varied from $5 to $100 in $5 increments.

 - LL rewards were defined relative to the corresponding SS reward.
 They could be $1 greater or between $5 and $80 greater in $5 increments.
 For the purpose of choosing the 100 quartets, $5 and $10 were represented twice as frequently as each of the other amounts to increase the number of nontrivial decisions, in which the difference between rewards was not so great as to make LL clearly more desirable.